MariaDB4j/MariaDB4j/README.md

 Who?
 ----

+See the [CONTRIBUTORS.md](CONTRIBUTORS.md) file (also included in each built JAR!) for a list of contributors.

-Here are some of the early contributors, latest/current also on https://github.com/vorburger/MariaDB4j/graphs/contributors:
+Latest/current also on https://github.com/vorburger/MariaDB4j/graphs/contributors:

-* Michael Vorburger, February/March 2012.
-* Michael Seaton, October 2013.
-* Juhani Simola, March 2014.
-* Cedric Gatay, March 2015.
-* _YourNameHere, if you jump on-board..._

-Contributions, patches, forks more than welcome - hack it, and add your name here! ;-)
+Contributions, patches, forks more than welcome - hack it, and add your name! ;-)